DrShavargo/animal-card-game/README.md

 # Animal Card Game
-A terminal-based card game, build in pure C++ for a programming class.
+A terminal-based card game, build in pure C++ for a programming class (CSI2372)